MayteMP/MayteMP/README.md

 # Web Developer
 -------------

-I'm a software developer who enjoys finding solutions to problems with users and systems.
+I'm a web developer who enjoys finding solutions to problems with users and systems.
 I like to be in constant learning

 * 🌍  I'm based in Oaxaca, México
 * ✉️  You can contact me at [maytemejia@live.com.mx](mailto:maytemejia@live.com.mx)